ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :version_added:

-    * Only needed if this option was added after initial module release, in other words, this is greater than the top level ``version_added`` field.
+    * This is a string, not a float, for example, for a module in ansible-core this could be ``version_added: '2.18'``.
-    * This is a string, and not a float, for example, ``version_added: '2.3.0'``.
+    * Only needed if this option was added after initial module release, in other words, this is greater than the top (module) level ``version_added`` field.
     * In collections, this must be the collection version the option was added to, not the Ansible version.
 For example, ``version_added: '1.0.0'``.

   :suboptions: